jkim10/COMS-4181-Final-Project/sendmsg_server/README.txt

 2. Go into the tree and call ./bin/sendmsg_server

 The client cert will be put into tmp to assess validness.
-The encryption cert will be extract to the current place.
+The cert for encryption will be extracted to the current place.
+The message will be uploaded to users/[recipient]/messages/

 3. make clean TREE=[TREE NAME] to restore